ltonetwork/mongodb-rest/README.md

 This is an attempt at creating a REST server for MongoDB using Node.
 It uses the native node.js MongoDB driver.
+It will now create the database connection itself, the 'connect' command is no longer needed.
+Initial performance testing shows over 700 req/sec.

 Notes
 -----